python/psf-salt/docs/migration-recipe.md

 #### Shutdown and reclaim hostname:

-1. On old host, destroy old host by running, `user@old-host:~$ sudo -h shutdown now`
+1. On old host, stop the old host by running, `user@old-host:~$ sudo -h shutdown now`

 2. Change the hostname in Digital Ocean